-All applicants are required to submit their official ACT or SAT scores to Governors State University for admission.
-Request your ACT Score report using GSU's ACT School Code (1028).
+Submission of official ACT or SAT scores to Governors State University is optional for Fall 2020 and Spring 2021 admission.
+If you would like to have your test scores considered for admission, request your ACT Score report using GSU's ACT School Code (1028).
 Request your SAT score report using GSU's SAT School Code (0807).
 Send official scores via email, email@example.com, or mail to Governors State University, 1 University Parkway, Admissions Office, University Park, IL 60484.

 |Preferred Application Deadline||December 1|

 |Priority Application Deadline||November 15|

 |Preferred Application Deadline||April 1|

 |Enrollment Deposit Due||Extended to June 1 or until space is no longer available in the Freshman class.|

 Once all required admission documents have been received, your application will be processed.

 Students who have applied by the early decision deadline of November 1 will be notified by December 1 of their admission decision.